No Safe Level of Radiation

 The nuclear industry tries to compare the safety of radiation in bananas to the safety of other types of radiation.
 This is a false argument.
 Unfortunately, nuclear workers and others have been given this false education about radiation.

 How Radiation Harms

-Ionizing radiation (the kind expelled from nuclear reactors) travels through our living tissue with much more energy than either natural chemical or biological functions.
+Ionizing radiation (the type released from nuclear reactors) travels through our living tissue with much more energy than either natural chemical or biological functions.
 This extra energy tears mercilessly at the very fabric of what makes us recognizably human—our genetic material.